gt-cs3220/gt-cs3220.github.io/Spring_2023/project5/README.md

 * Grading Policy*
-(5 pts): complete the design and demonstrate the edge detection (3 pts): see gray/solid box
+(2 pts): complete the design and demonstrate the edge detection (1 pt): see gray/solid box
-(2 pt): Be able to synthesize and produce bit streams (doesn't run on jupyter notebook)

 ## What to submit